cblevins/sp25-data/_pages/schedule.md

 ### Tu.
 5/6: Final Project Presentation

-- Prepare 7-10 minute presentation on the draft of your research project
+- Prepare a 5-minute presentation on the draft of your research project

-> 💡 Rough Draft of Research Project Due by beginning of class
+📊 Rough Draft of Research Project Due by beginning of class {: .notice--info}
-> {: .notice--info}

 ### Th.
 5/8: Wrapping Up

-> 💡 Final Version of Research Project Due 5/14 by 11:59PM
+📊 Final Version of Research Project Due 5/14 by 11:59PM {: .notice--info}
-> {: .notice--info}

-> 🪞 Self-Assessment #3 Due 5/14 by 11:59PM
+🪞 Self-Assessment #3 Due 5/14 by 11:59PM
-> {: .notice--info}
+{: .notice--info}